 Then there’s the challenge of engaging Africa’s next generation in agriculture.
 The agricultural sector is exciting, fast moving, vital and potentially profitable, but without being made aware about the opportunities the sector offers, young people will miss them.
 Here, too, B4FA can play a part in stimulating others to share the details, opportunities and potential openings.

 The need is clear – and made more urgent by the recent findings of the International Panel on Climate Change and the FAO’s 2018 State of the World’s Food Insecurity report.
-Our loyal and growing audience suggests an appetite for our activities, but we cannot continue our work long into 2019, let alone develop partnerships or new activities with our African colleagues, without funding.
+Our loyal and growing audience suggests an appetite for our activities, but we cannot continue our work long, let alone develop partnerships or new activities with our African colleagues, without funding.

 Despite all our efforts and continuing enthusiasm to give African bioscience for agriculture and farming a voice and reflect its interests and concerns, we have not been able to raise enough funding to continue into 2020.

 However, were funds of the order of GBP 15,000 from a number of sources to become available or were we able to forge a partnership with an (African) organisation to continue and/or widen our activities, we would love to continue.

 Can you help, or contribute, or do you know of someone or an organisation that might?
 Or have you any comments and criticisms about what we are doing, and how we could improve?

 Please get in touch with us with your suggestions as soon as possible.